-Tumi worked as video news editor in 2015/16 for Channel 2 where he honed his skills as an editor.
+Tumi Bjartur Valdimarsson is a creative director/producer/editor and designer based in Reykjavík and founder of Brandugla Studio, formed in 2023.
+He worked as video news editor between 2015 and 2016 for Channel 2 alongside freelance work where he honed his skills as an editor.

 Between 2019/20 Tumi edited the Channel 2 travel documentary series HVAR ER BEST AÐ BÚA? directed by Lóa Pind Aldísardóttir.
 The series follows Icelandic families living abroad and chasing their dreams.